ksu-cs-textbooks/cis400/content/D-milestones-f21/07-milestone-5.md

 ![Selecting .NET Core 5.0 as the Target Framework from the New Project Wizard]({{<static "images/d.f21.7.3.png">}})

-If you do not have this option, you may need to update your installation of Visual Studio and add the Desktop Workflow
+If you do not have this option, you may need to update your installation of Visual Studio and add the Desktop Workflow.
+These steps are laid out below.

 #### Updating Visual Studio to the Latest Version